Do I Need Therapy?

 When treatment with therapists can be helpful

-Experiencing one of the above life challenges may not necessarily indicate needing professional mental health services.
+Experiencing one of the above life challenges may not necessarily indicate needing professional mental health services or therapy.
 Engaging with life stressors is expected and sometimes even the healthy way to live, as they may push us to grow and develop into fuller versions of ourselves.
-So, how do you know when the challenging situation or certain life experiences may require mental health therapy?
+So, how do you know when the challenging situation or certain life experiences may need mental health therapy?

 Questions to ask yourself before starting therapy